Novi Sad Theatre: History

 The theatre was established in 1974, and its first play was Örkény István's Macskajáték, which was held on 27 January 1974.
-Before that time, there was only one Hungarian language theatre in Vojvodina and it was located in Subotica.
+Before that time, there was only one Hungarian language theatre in Vojvodina, and it was located in Subotica.
+In 1985, the company moved to the premises of the former Ben Akiba Theatre and has since become its permanent headquarters.